geohai/geohai-website/README.md

 3. update your path to point to the new ruby environment by running\`export PATH="$HOME/.rbenv/shims:$PATH"\` or wherever you install rbenv
 4. install jekyll per <https://jekyllrb.com/docs/installation/macos/>

-For Windows, try the Ruby installation related steps from here: https://gorails.com/setup/windows/11.
+For Windows, try the Ruby installation (we don't currently recommmend a specific link)

 ## Cloning & Running Locally